 What is a Dovecote?

-A dovecote is a structure designed to house doves, pigeons, and other small birds dependent on your own preference.
-These structures provide a safe environment for pigeons to nest in, as well as creating a clear home base for the birds, this encourages them to settle and make a dovecote their ideal home.
+A dovecote is a structure designed to house doves, pigeons, and other small birds, dependent on your own preference.
+These structures provide a safe environment for pigeons to nest in, as well as create a clear home base for the birds; this encourages them to settle and make a dovecote their ideal home.